 - you can bring along a nice hot cup of coffee or tea to enjoy as you work

-- getting some work done and then heading inside for a shower and breakfast/brunch feels good and can be a great start to the day
+- doing some work and then heading inside for a shower and breakfast/brunch feels good and can be a great start to the day

-So you may not be an early riser and the thought of going out early rather than sleeping longer is out of the question.
+Not everyone can be an early riser.
+The thought of going out early rather than sleeping longer might be out of the question.
 However you might want to try it once or twice just to see if it could fit at least into your weekend routine.

 You likely will encounter some challenging problems while gardening.
 Everything from plants dying to animals devouring your produce just as it is ripening can be quite frustrating – I know as I have experienced many of these problems and others.

 However if you dwell on the problems and even get depressed by them, you will likely never solve them or not solve them well.

 “Become more solutions-oriented and this can help you overcome gardening problems without stress.”

 Anytime you have a problem in the garden start thinking about solutions.
 Maybe you might do some research on the internet, ask some fellow gardeners or experiment and try some things out yourself.
 This will always move you closer to a solution or multiple solutions to try out.

 Having a solution alone won’t help.
 You now need to experiment with some of the solutions – don’t be afraid to try something even if it may be a bit outside of what logic would dictate is the correct solution.
 If it doesn’t work then try another one.
 The only thing you lose is some time and possibly money but you gain a lot in knowledge and experience.